Information Security, Personal Data, GDPR

 As data processors we are required to “process” our customer’s data which will likely included personal data.
 As part of our ISO 27001 certification we are already required to audit the information we hold and have policies in place to ensure we comply with data protection principles.

 For our core services we don’t use any other third parties to process data, all data is held on our own hardware in UK data centres.
-The exception to this is where we resell services such as hosted telephony or cloud backup services.
-In both these instances the data is held in UK data centres.
+The exception to this is where we resell services such as cloud backup services.
+In this instances the data is held in UK data centres.

 We will also hold personal information relating to our customers, for example email addresses and phone numbers.
 Details of any information we hold will be provided following an email request to our helpdesk from the authorised customer contact.